 Does Workers’ Comp Have a Limit?

 Yes, workers’ compensation does have limits.
 While your medical expenses and lost wages should payout in full, there are some restrictions in receiving benefits.
 For example, if you receive temporary total disability benefits, after 400 weeks, you can no longer collect.
 Therapy sessions are also limited to a certain number.

 What Happens When My Claim is Only Partially Paid?

-Our workers’ compensation lawyer in Medford, Stan Gregory, can help you get the benefits you deserve.
+Our workers’ compensation lawyer, Stan Gregory, can help you get the benefits you deserve.
 Call us today at 609-281-5100.